zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 - Large files
 - Distributed files

-A new JEDI will have to be written to interface to other data structures such as other database management systems for instance.
+A new jEDI will have to be written to interface to other data structures such as other database management systems for instance.

 1. Hash Files